-If you have folate deficiency anaemia, you may also develop problems, such as:
+If you have folate deficiency anaemia, you may also develop symptoms, such as:

 These symptoms may be caused by problems other than folate deficiency anaemia.
 If you have any of these symptoms, see your GP for advice.

-There are a number of causes of folate deficiency.
-Some of the most common causes are listed below.
+There are a number of possible causes of a folate deficiency, the most common of which are listed below.

-Your GP will try to identify why you’re deficient in folate so that any underlying cause can be treated.
+Your GP will try to identify why you’re deficient in folate so that he or she can treat any underlying cause.

-Your GP will also prescribe folic acid tablets.
-Before you start, he or she will check the levels of vitamin B12 in your blood.
-This is because although the treatment helps you to feel better, it may hide an underlying vitamin B12 deficiency.
+Your GP may advise you to take folic acid supplements.
+You can buy supplements over-the-counter from a pharmacy or your GP may prescribe them for you.
+Before you start, he or she will check your levels of vitamin B12 in your blood.
+This is because although folic acid supplements can help you to feel better, they may hide an underlying vitamin B12 deficiency.
 If this happens, you may develop problems with your nervous system.

-If you're taking folic acid to treat anaemia, your GP will monitor your blood count and folate level.
-You will be asked to have a blood test shortly after you start taking the supplements and again about eight weeks later to confirm that you’re responding to the treatment.
+If you take folic acid to treat anaemia, your GP will monitor your blood count and folate level.
+You will have a blood test about eight weeks after you start taking supplements.
+You will then have another blood test at the end of your treatment to confirm that you responded to it.

 If you're pregnant and don't get enough folate in your diet, there is an increased risk of your baby developing a neural tube defect.
-It can result in spina bifida, which is where your baby's spine doesn’t form properly.
+This can result in a condition called spina bifida, which is when your baby's spine doesn’t form properly.

-If you're planning to have a baby, you should take a supplement of 400 micrograms (μg) of folic acid before you become pregnant, and also in the first 12 weeks of pregnancy.
+If you're trying to get pregnant, take a supplement of 400 micrograms (μg) of folic acid every day from when you start trying.
+Continue to take it in the first 12 weeks of your pregnancy.
 This will help to reduce the risk of your baby having a neural tube defect.
-If you have previously had a child with this problem, ask your GP for advice as you may need to increase your intake of folic acid during your pregnancy.
-See our common questions for more information.
+If you have previously had a child with this problem, ask your GP for advice.
+You will need to increase your intake of folic acid during your pregnancy.
+See our FAQs for more information.

 You can reduce your risk of developing folate deficiency anaemia by eating a healthy, balanced diet that contains enough folate.
 The recommended daily amount for adults is 200 micrograms (μg).
-For most people, having enough vegetables, fruit and grains will be sufficient without the need to take supplements.
+Most people get enough folate from eating enough vegetables, fruit and grains, and don't need to take supplements.

 For answers to frequently asked questions on this topic, see FAQs.